tidymodels/recipes/tests/testthat/_snaps/normalize.md

       Training data contained 32 data points and no incomplete rows.

       -- Operations
-      * Centering and scaling for: disp and wt | Trained
+      * Centering and scaling for: disp wt | Trained